Table of contents

 Final thoughts

-NetSuite is a powerful tool for making your business more efficient through automation.
+In conclusion, NetSuite is a powerful tool for making your business more efficient through automation.
 You can build workflows by identifying the manual tasks that take up too much time and creating them with the platform's user-friendly interface.